svdrecbd/NEMESIS/README.md

 ## License & Attribution

 Developed for the Laboratory of Cell Geometry by Salvador Escobedo.
+Licensed under the Apache License, Version 2.0.

 **Acknowledgements**

-Legacy tap workflow established by Wallace Marshall.
+*   Legacy tap workflow established by Wallace Marshall.

-Software contributions from Kyle Barlow, Patrick Harrigan, and Salvador Escobedo.
+*   Software contributions from Kyle Barlow, Patrick Harrigan, and Salvador Escobedo.

-Logo design by Gabriela Perez.
+*   Logo design by Gabriela Perez.